California State University, East Bay MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Science in Counseling Psychology, Marriage and Family Therapy Concentration

-Campus Locations: Hayward campus, 25800 Carlos Bee Boulevard, Hayward, CA 94542.
+Campus Location: Hayward campus, 25800 Carlos Bee Boulevard, Hayward, CA 94542.
+See the CSU East Bay home page.

 Modality: In-person, full-time, cohort-based.
 Per the program page, classes meet during the day, evening, and on some weekends.

-Licensure Track: LMFT primary track, with an LPCC option available through additional practicum hours per the program page.
+Licensure Track: California LMFT primary track, with an LPCC option available through additional practicum hours per the program page.

 Accreditation: Regional accreditation for the university through the WASC Senior College and University Commission (WSCUC).
 COAMFTE or CACREP program-specific accreditation is not publicly listed for this program.
 The program states that candidates successfully completing the program may apply for an MFT Associate registration with the California Board of Behavioral Sciences.